 It’s all in the butter!
 Keep your butter hard while preparing these cheddar bay biscuits.
 The butter creates pockets during baking.
 As it melts, it creates a light and flaky biscuit.

-When you add the butter to the milk mixture, make sure it is soft but not room temperature.
-It shouldn’t mix into the milk completely, but be a little chunky.
+When you add the butter to the milk mixture, make sure it is softened on the counter for about an hour first.

 How To Reheat Biscuits

-What’s better than an easy biscuit recipe without needing to use yeast?
-These come together so quickly, midnight snacks are about to become VERY dangerous around here.
+What’s better than an easy biscuit recipe with no yeast?
+These come together so quickly, midnight snacks are about to change for good!

 Copycat Red Lobster Cheddar Bay Biscuits